ben-xD/dotfiles-macos/README.md

 - [on other machines] pull changes: `cf pull`
 - Any other git commands?
 Use `cf` instead of git

+### Updating the nix flake

+- Run `nix flake update`
+  - This helps update the flake inputs, which will pull the latest versions of the Homebrew taps
+- Then rebuild as normal: `sudo darwin-rebuild switch --flake ~/.config/dotfiles`

 ## Limitations

 - Unfortunately, this doesn’t currently automate all macOS settings or app configuration (and licenses/activation).
 Some people have used chezmoi, but my first attempt caused some issues.